stefastra/xalarwse/README.md

 ## Server
 ***NOTE: Source code for server not yet publicly available.***
-**Defaults: IP: 0.0.0.0 (accessible via your external IPV4 address or your local IPV4 address) Port: 8910** *You must forward the port to your computer's LAN network IP from your router settings.*
+**Defaults: IP: 0.0.0.0 (accessible via your external IPV4 address or your local IPV4 address) Port: 8910** *Since the server is hosted locally, you must forward the port to your computer's LAN network IP from your router settings so that users outside your home network may connect*

 - (Optional) Change the IP/Port to whatever you desire [\[Inactive for the moment]\]
 - Click the Start button to establish the server [\[0.0.0.0 Only for now]\]